PaoloMazzon/Astro/docs/classes/Tileset.md

  + [draw_tiling_background](#draw_tiling_background)

 ### new
-`construct new(tileset, sprite, x, y)`
+`construct new(tileset, texture, w, h)`

 Parameters
  + `tileset -> List` List of all indices in the tileset.
 See below.
- + `sprite -> lib/Drawing::Sprite` Sprite that will be used for the tiles in the tileset. `null` for no loaded tilesets.
+ + `texture -> lib/Drawing::Texture` or `lib/Drawing::Surface` Texture that will be treated as a spritesheet and indexed into.
- + `x -> Num` X position in the game world this tileset exists at.
+ + `w -> Num` Width of each cell in the texture
- + `y -> Num` Y position in the game world this tileset exists at.
+ + `h -> Num` Height of each cell in the texture

 Creates a tileset.
-The list that is provided to this method should be a list of lists representing a 2D grid of sprite indices in the tileset.
-Each "cell" of the 2D list represents an index for the sprite + 1 (if you want the first frame in the sprite you would put 1 and not 0).
+The list that is provided to this method should be a list of lists representing a 2D grid of indices in the tileset.
+Each "cell" of the 2D list represents an index for the tileset + 1 (if you want the first cell in the tileset you would put 1 and not 0).
 For example, you might give it a list like this:

     var tileset = [